Skip to main content

 Why hands and burns?

-Because of the many people who suffer burns injuries in Bangladesh every year and the many injuries which stem from electrical burns nerves and tendons in the hand are literally burnt away, which if of course makes the hands useless.
+Because of the many people who suffer burns injuries in Bangladesh every year and the many injuries which stem from electrical burns, nerves and tendons in the hand are literally burnt away, which if of course makes the hands useless.

 In a country where the majority of people work in agriculture and service occupations, the use of your hands is paramount.
-Well in fact it is paramount to anyone, no matter what you do, but here a useful hand can be the difference between having to beg for food and holding down a job, so you can feed yourself.
+Well in fact it is paramount to anyone, no matter what you do, but here a useful hand can be the difference between having to beg for food or holding down a job, so you can feed yourself.

 You can reconstruct the function of these hands with tendon transfers - so using other tendons which are still intact, local flaps (coverage from the surrounding skin and muscles) and nerve grafts (from less important nerves in for instance the foot and leg), so they can become useful again.